aimeos/laravel-cms/docs/jsonapi-introduction.md

 When including related resources, you can get all data you need to render the page including the navigation in one request.
 The available related resources are:

-content
+contents
-: List of content elements for the requested page (paginated if more than 50 items)
+: List of shared content elements for the requested page (paginated if more than 50 items)

 parent
 : Parent page item